-Professional Indemnity Insurance suited to the risks covered, on the basis of the asset management company's commitment to lia bility for professional negligence, and covering all the risks listed in Article 12 of the Delegated Regulation of 19 December 2012.
+Such insurance must be adapted to the risks covered, on the basis of the asset management company's liability for professional negligence, and must cover all the risks listed in Article 12 of the delegated regulation of 19 December 2012.

-1 The securitization vehicle asset management companies mentioned in section I of Article L. 214-167 of the Monetary and Financial Code are subject to the minimum capital requirements defined in Section VI of Article 311-1 A of the AMF General Regulation
+- Securitisation vehicle asset management companies described in I of Article L. 214-167 of the Monetary and Financial Code are subject to the minimum capital requirements defined in VI of Article 311-17 of the AMF General Regulation. - established under French law